The Mettlach 2.0 project

 Renovation of the Abteigarten Restaurant

 The summer of 2015 saw the renovation of the Abteigarten Restaurant as part of the Mettlach 2.0 project.
 Since then, it has opened its doors to reveal a modern new interior, offering a wide selection of dishes for employees and visitors.
-The restaurant is open from Monday to Friday, 7:30 to 16:30.
+The restaurant is open for external guests from Monday to Friday, 13:30 to 16:30.

 Modern working environments